cyberneticelf/cyberneticelf/README.md

 ## About Me

 IT administrator based in Copenhagen, covering everything from identity and security to day-to-day infrastructure in a Microsoft 365 environment.
 Currently levelling up toward **identity and cloud security specialization**.
+4 years of hands-on experience in IT, and a formerly and recovering humanities academic.

 ---